artemkv/artemkv.github.io/security.md

 - This is especially if we move into an area of group chats
 - Some requirements are in tension: e.g. authenticity vs deniability
 - Similarly, if messages are perfectly confident, you cannot run spam filters on them
-- One of the interesting properties is deniability (see Off-the-Record messaging: https://otr.cypherpunks.ca/index.php)
+- One of the interesting properties is deniability (see [Off-the-Record messaging](https://otr.cypherpunks.ca/index.php))
 - Bob generates a random key `K`, encrypts using Alice's public key and sends to Alice
 - Alice encrypts message `m` using Bob's public key, and sends it together with the authentication code, calculated using `K`
 - All of this can be done by Bob using only public keys